Skip to content

 The flavours of an IPA unfold best in a tulip-shaped glass at about 6 to 10 degrees.
 You can read more about a more detailed article about beer glasses here.
 If you're interested in drinking temperatures, check out our article all about beer serving temperature.

-How should I pair an IPA?
+How should I pair an IPA beer?

 When pairing food and beer, the main rule to follow is to match the intensity of flavour to the strength of the beer.
 For example, strong cheese, roasted meat, a hearty burger with bacon pair deliciously with an IPA.
 As do deep-fried snacks or a cheese-rich pizza (with some hot spicy peppers).